 Problem Statement 1: Filling the academic gaps of children could pose a challenge in the on-level classrooms.
-RMS had an increase in its Mobility Rate, At-Risk, and Emergent Bilingual populations during the 2023 school year.
+RMS had an increase in its Mobility Rate, At-Risk, and Emergent Bilingual populations during the 2025 school year.
 These are all areas of need for improvement.
 Root Cause: With approximately 30% of the RMS population as mobile, we are combining a variety of learning styles and teaching methods into each classroom.
 This poses opportunities for our teachers to find ways to meet those children where they are and assist them in closing educational gaps due to Mobility.

 Problem Statement 1: There are still several areas below a 50% Approaches Grade Level Pass Rate in our EB populations.
 Also in our white population we failed to meet our Target for the meets category in both Reading and Math.
-This is an ongoing concern that will be measured in the 2024 school year.
+This is an ongoing concern that will be measured in the 2025 school year.
 Root Cause: Our EB population accounts for approximately 30% of our population and our teachers are still not proficient in sheltered instruction strategies and many of the teachers have only had partial training in sheltered instruction.

 Problem Statement 2: There are still several areas below a 50% Approaches Grade Level Pass Rate in our Identified populations.
-This is an ongoing concern that will be measured in the 2024 school year.
-Root Cause: Due to a lack of cohesive vision of data driven instruction, students did not receive the best opportunities afforded them.
+This is an ongoing concern that will be measured in the 2025 school year.
+Root Cause: A lack of cohesive vision and consistent implementation of data-driven instruction has resulted in missed opportunities for these students to achieve their full potential.